abikirkham/maths-challenge/README.md

 ## Individuals Wanting to Enhance Quick Math Skills
 As an individual seeking to improve my mental math skills, I find Maths Challenge to be a perfect platform.
-The randomized challenges and time pressure help me think on my feet and improve my quick math calculations.
+The randomised challenges and time pressure help me think on my feet and improve my quick math calculations.
 I value the leaderboard feature, as it allows me to compare my performance with others and set personal goals.

 ## Friends Competing Against Each Other